 You Are Not Alone

-Damar Services recognizes that even as caring, compassionate, and professional its staff members are, no one can understand what it’s truly like to parent a child with behavioral and developmental disabilities except someone who has lived that life.
+Damar Services recognizes that even as caring, compassionate and professional as its staff members are, no one truly understands what it’s like to parent a child with behavioral and developmental disabilities except someone who has lived that life.

-Parent Voices was created as a place for parents to meet other parents for the purpose of supporting and encouraging each other regarding issues that few others truly understand.
-The Parent Voices program sponsors casual times of gathering, as well as various workshops to help parents.
-These gathering sessions provide valuable information parents need to continue parenting their children with these challenges.
+Parent Voices was created as a place for parents to meet other parents for the purpose of supporting and encouraging one another.
+The Parent Voices program sponsors casual times of gathering as well as workshops that provide information helpful to parents raising children with intellectual or behavioral disabilities.

-As a parent of a Damar child, Denise Lyons understands both the reward and the struggle of having a child who has been placed in a residential facility.
-As Damar’s Parent Advocate and Director of Parent Voices, Denise serves a dual role – making sure Damar never forgets the parent experience; and providing valuable opportunities for parents to connect and interact with each other.
-Through her work with parents, she helps them navigate the care experience and find ways to be more involved with the children who are served at Damar.
+Guiding the program is Donna Hammock, one of Damar’s Parent Advocates and the parent of a child supported by Damar.
+As someone who understands both the reward and the struggle of having a child who has been placed in a residential facility, Donna serves a dual role – making sure Damar never forgets the parent experience and providing opportunities for parents to connect and interact with each other.
+This allows her to help parents navigate the care experience and find ways to be more involved with the children who are served at Damar.

-If, at any time, you want to talk to a parent who has also walked this road, or for more information about Parent Voices, please click here and provide your contact information.
-We’ll get back to you as quickly as possible.
+If, at any time, you want to talk to a parent who has also walked this road, or for more information about Parent Voices, click here and provide your contact information.
+Donna will get back to you as quickly as possible.

 One Parent’s Story

 Fifteen years ago, when my son called to tell me my grandson, Kevin, had been born, I was ecstatic.
 But, during the drive to the hospital I kept reflecting on my son’s tone of voice on the telephone.
 I hadn’t heard the excitement of a first-time dad.
 Was something wrong?
 Had the baby been born sick?
 Or could the baby have been born like me – a dwarf?